 On arrival at Blandford Camp everyone attends a week-long induction course.
 The course is designed to:

-As a trainee soldier, military skills learnt in basic training are revised and refreshed during troop training, run by the duty of care troops.
+As a trainee soldier, military skills learnt in basic training are revised and refreshed during troop training, which runs throughout your time with the Regiment.
 Each week activities such as patrolling, section attacks and casualty evacuations are revised.

-Each trainee must complete Basic Close Combat Skills (BCCS) before leaving the Regiment which hones in on individual basic soldier skills ensuring they are of a high level before leaving the Regiment.
+Each trainee must complete Basic Close Combat Skills (BCCS) at the end of their course, which develops individual basic soldier skills, ensuring that they are of a high level before leaving the Regiment.

 Those soldiers lucky enough to be promoted at the end of their course will also have to complete a PNCO course, demonstrating their capability to lead.